The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 How to chase the Aurora

-Ready for your first Aurora chasing adventure?
-Well, look up!
-Your host or your hotel will be happy to introduce you to Aurora chasing, a seasonal NWT activity best done late at night in early fall, or from mid-winter to spring.
+Aurora Chasing - that’s what we call it up here.
+If you dream of watching the best Northern Lights in the world, your host or your hotel will be happy to introduce you to Aurora chasing, a seasonal NWT activity best done late at night in early fall, or from mid-winter to spring.